 Packaging Tips for Perishable Foods

-Bad packaging leads to bad outcomes.
-The perishable shipping experts at PeriShip will provide the knowledge and know-how you need to pack and ship your perishable product successfully.
+Improper packaging materials can cause product damage.
+The perishable shipping experts at PeriShip will provide the knowledge and know-how you need to pack your products for safe and cost-effective delivery.

 Baked Goods

-Cakes, pastries, breads?
+Shipping cakes, pastries, breads?
 No problem.
-These items can be shipped successfully year-round.
+These items can be delivered successfully year-round.
 Most cakes, pastries, pizza, and raw dough should be shipped frozen, particularly if the baked good has icing.
-Shipping using dry ice is a great way to ensure your items stay frozen in transit.
+Shipping using dry ice is a great way to ensure your items remain frozen in transit.

-Are you shipping baked goods made from all natural ingredients?
-Make sure you test to confirm freezing your product is safe.
-Note that freezing certain products could damage the integrity; so gel shipping is a good alternative in these cases.
-Most baked goods have a high fat content, thus having a higher melting point and faster defrosting rate, making correct packing very important to ensure safe deliveries.
+Shipping baked goods made from all natural ingredients?
+Make sure you test your products to confirm freezing is safe and won’t impact the quality.
+Freezing certain products could cause damage.
+In these situations, using gel packs for shipping is a good option.
+Most baked goods have a high fat content resulting in a higher melting point and faster defrosting rate.
+Including proper packing materials and coolants is vital to preserving the quality of your products.

 Cheese

-While cheese falls under the category of dairy, it has its own requirements.
+While cheese is a dairy product, it has its own requirements for temperature and preservation.
 In general, cheeses of all types ship very well year-round.
-Be sure to distinguish between hard and soft cheese—and further still between hard, semi-hard, soft, and semi-soft cheeses.
-Hard cheeses are made from unpasteurized milk and are aged, depleting moisture and making them drier.
-These cheeses easily ship year-round with extended transit and do not require gels.
-Although refrigeration is not required it is recommended.
+The requirements for hard and soft cheese are different, with further distinctions between hard, semi-hard, soft, and semi-soft cheeses.
+Hard cheeses are made from unpasteurized milk and are aged, moisture deplated, and are drier.
+These cheeses easy to ship year-round over extended transit times and do not require gels to maintain food safety.
+Although refrigeration is not required, it may help to preserve the quality of the cheese, especially during warmer months.

-Know the mindset of your customers.
-In the U.S., most people believe cheese needs to be kept cold and may refuse a shipment that was not refrigerated.
-In this case a refrigerated gel inside the package is advised.
+Consider the mindset of your customers.
+In the U.S., most people believe cheese needs to be kept cold and may refuse a shipment that is not refrigerated.
+In this case, using gel packs to maintain lower temperatures is recommended.

 Chocolates

-Surprisingly delicate to ship, there are a number of factors to consider when dealing with chocolate.
-Chocolate is very sensitive to temperature; it begins melting at 90° Fahrenheit when the cocoa butter starts to heat, and melts completely between 104°F and 113°F. It is also sensitive to humidity levels above 50%.
+Chocolates are favorite gift to receive, but not if they arrive in poor condition.
+There are a number of factors to consider for shipping.
+Chocolate is very sensitive to temperature and begins melting at 90°F when the cocoa butter starts to heat, and melts completely between 104°F and 113°F. It is also sensitive to humidity levels above 50%.

-Chocolate needs to be stored properly away from heat, light, and other foods.
-Strong odors can be absorbed by the chocolate and potentially ruin its taste.
-If the chocolate is stored improperly an effect called ‘blooming’ will take place.
-Blooming happens when the chocolate absorbs enough moisture to cause a whitish discoloration as fat or sugar crystals rise to the surface.
-Also, when the chocolate is subjected to extreme temperatures it will develop an oily texture.
-Although this phenomenon makes the chocolate visually unappealing, it is still safe for consumption.
+Chocolate needs to be stored away from heat, light, and other foods.
+Strong odors can be absorbed by the chocolate which will ruin the taste.
+Blooming is another potential issue.
+Blooming occurs when chocolate absorbs enough moisture to cause a white discoloration or powdery exterior as fat or sugar crystals rise to the surface.
+When chocolate is exposed to extreme temperatures, it will develop an oily texture.
+While still safe for consumption, any of these issues will create a visually unappealing product.

 Dairy

-Milk, butter, eggs, and various creams can be successfully shipped year-round.
-Frozen yogurt, ice cream, and butter need to be shipped frozen, and the best way to refrigerate these for extended transit is with dry ice.
-Note that frozen gels can be used but transit would be limited.
+Milk, butter, eggs, and creams can be successfully shipped year-round.
+Frozen yogurt, ice cream, and butter need to be shipped frozen.
+Include dry ice to retain safe temperatures.
+Note that frozen gel packs can be used but for shorter transit times.

-Ice cream, and other frozen dairy desserts require no preservatives.
-They need to be kept below -10°F and to be protected from temperature fluctuations.
-Airtight packaging materials are required to ensure the product arrives without loss of flavor, body, and texture.
+Frozen dairy desserts and ice cream need to maintain consistent temperatures below -10°F. Airtight packing materials are required to ensure the product arrives without loss of flavor and to maintain proper consistency and texture.

 Seafood